3 Sources

 Copy Link

-SK Hynix's stock reaches new heights as the company capitalizes on AI-driven demand for high-bandwidth memory chips and plans for a major AI data center in South Korea.
+SK Hynix's stock reaches a two-decade high as the company capitalizes on the AI boom and plans for a major AI data center, solidifying its position in the high-bandwidth memory market.

-SK Hynix, a leading South Korean memory chip manufacturer, has seen its shares soar to unprecedented levels, reaching a more than two-decade high on Tuesday.
-The company's stock price has surged almost 50% year-to-date, driven by the booming artificial intelligence (AI) sector and its strong position in the high-bandwidth memory (HBM) market 12.
+SK Hynix, a leading South Korean memory chip manufacturer, has seen its shares surge to unprecedented levels, touching a more than two-decade high.
+The company's stock rose as much as 4.8% to 260,000 won (approximately $191.26) in early trading on Tuesday, surpassing its previous record intraday high of 248,500 won set on July 11 2.
+This remarkable performance has been largely attributed to the ongoing artificial intelligence (AI) boom and the company's strategic positioning in the high-bandwidth memory (HBM) market.

 Source: CNBC

-SK Hynix has emerged as a leader in the high-bandwidth memory market, a crucial component for AI servers.
+SK Hynix has established itself as a leader in the high-bandwidth memory market, a crucial component for AI servers.
 The company has captured an impressive 70% of the HBM market by revenue share in the first quarter, according to Counterpoint Research 1.
-This dominance in HBM has allowed SK Hynix to overtake Samsung in the overall DRAM market for the first time, securing a 36% global market share compared to Samsung's 34% 1.
+This dominance has allowed SK Hynix to overtake Samsung in the overall DRAM market for the first time, securing a 36% global market share compared to Samsung's 34% 1.

-While SK Hynix flourishes, its rival Samsung Electronics faces challenges.
-Samsung's market cap reportedly fell to a 9-year low of 345.1 trillion won ($252 billion) as the company struggles to capitalize on AI-led demand 1.
-This divergence highlights the critical importance of positioning in the AI chip market.
+While SK Hynix flourishes, its main rival Samsung Electronics has faced challenges.
+Samsung's market cap reportedly slid to a 9-year low of 345.1 trillion won ($252 billion) as the company struggles to capitalize on AI-led demand 1.
+However, both companies saw positive trading on Tuesday, with Samsung's shares up 4% 1.

 2 Sources